A large dog in a small dog's body

 Border Terriers have extremely loud barks and are very courageous and plucky so they make great guard dogs.

-Border terriers have short haired coats which do not suffer from seasonal shedding so you won't find much hair (if any!) in your home.
+These dogs have short haired coats which do not suffer from seasonal shedding so you won't find much hair (if any!) in your home.
 However, their hair does die once a year and could break off.
 They should be "hand-stripped" once a year to keep the coat in great condition and fully water-proof.

 This small breed terrier should never be sheared as that breaks the hair which removes the water-proofing and leaves the coat and the skin open to dirt.